rust-lang/rust/text/0000-macro-reform.md

 `$crate` branch mentioned above.

 ## `#[plugin]` attribute

-Since macros no longer automatically pollute the syntax environment, we can load them from every `extern crate`.
-(Probably we should exclude `extern crate`s that aren't at the crate root, because there's no way `$crate` paths will be correct.)

 `#[phase(plugin)]` becomes simply `#[plugin]` and is still feature-gated.
 It only controls whether to search for and run a plugin registrar function.
 The